 Behavior of Daphnia

 The name “Water fleas” stems from the jump-like behavior they exhibit while swimming.
 The movement of the large antennae produces a quick upward movement of the animal followed by its sinking.

-Another behavior is the Diel vertical movement, this involves the movement of Daphnia to the upper levels of the water during nightime and downwards during the daytime.
+Another behavior is the Diel vertical movement, this involves the movement of Daphnia to the upper levels of the water during nighttime and downwards during the daytime.
 One of the possible reasons for this behavior is phototaxis-movement of an animal in response to light, either towards or away from a light source, another is predator avoidance.

-When food is scarce, Daphnia may browse over the substrate to stir up organic matter or detritus, afterwards it will consume the suspended particles through filter feeding.
+When food is scarce, Daphnia may browse over the substrate to stir up organic matter or detritus, afterwards, it will consume the suspended particles through filter feeding.

 Nutritional Value of Daphnia